-During the course of the year, students will need to access these services for information, support or for referral to an outside agency.
-Services that are offered include: course changes, credit status, career planning, post-secondary preparation, re-registration information, and social/emotional support.
+During the course of the year, students may need to access these services for information, support or for referral to an outside agency.
+Services that are offered include: career planning, post-secondary preparation, re-registration information and social/emotional support.
 These services are provided in a safe, caring and confidential environment.